vmorganp/Lazytainer/minecraft_example/README.md

 ```

 ## Watch the magic happen
-after 90 seconds of no activity the server should stop
+After a configurable period of no activity the server should stop
 if you generate some traffic by trying to connect to the instance or running a command like

 `telnet localhost 25565`